AF&PA on the Issues

 which will establish a strong platform for achieving trade liberalization in the fast growing Asia-

-AF&PA also supports the launch of free trade negotiations with the European Union, called
+AF&PA also supports the free trade negotiations with the European Union, called the Transatlantic

-More than 63 percent of paper consumed in the U.S. was recovered for recycling in 2013.
-The
+More than 63 percent of paper consumed in the U.S. was recovered for recycling in 2013, and

 is recovered from municipal solid waste streams than glass, plastic, and aluminum combined,

-according to the EPA.
+according to the U.S. EPA.
 Recovering paper extends the useful life of fiber and saves valuable

-paper recovery system fuels innovation, creates lasting infrastructure, and has allowed
+paper recovery system fuels innovation, creates lasting infrastructure, and enables us to

-that employs about 8 million Americans in large and small business enterprises as diverse as
+employs about 8 million Americans in large and small business enterprises across the country.

 rate increases above inflation and reductions in service will drive customers away and further